Passing gas is common in babies, too. Here’s how to relieve baby gas when they seem uncomfortable and fussy!

 4. Change your baby’s formula or diet

 As mentioned above, some foods tend to give babies gas.
 You can create a food diary and start analyzing which foods are causing gas in your babies.
-If your baby is breastfed, you can also keep track of what you eat to see which foods in your diet contribute to your baby’s gassiness.
+If your baby is breastfed, you can also track what you eat to see which foods in your diet contribute to your baby’s gassiness.

 Tip: When introducing solids, start with one food at a time and start with easily digestible foods.
 Common gas-inducing foods are dark leafy greens, beans, and legumes.